 Under non-scrub conditions, a graph of util from 'iostat -x' shows consistent 10-15% load across all OSDs.
 Client i/o performance is good.

 When scrub or deep-scrub starts, util on several or most OSDs approach 100 indicating spindle contention.
 Client i/o tends to have significant read latency and some guest becomes quite sluggish.
 Some applications experience multi-second pauses.

 In the case of peering, recovery, and/or backfilling we see situations where client i/o will completely stall on some instances for the entire duration of the recovery, or can take the form of i/o starting/stopping seemingly randomly during the recovery.
 On other instances we see, i/o proceed at a fraction of the expected norm.
 Or we see a combination of these conditions.

 Ceph should prioritize client i/o more effectively.

-#2 Updated by David Zafman almost 6 years ago
+#2 Updated by David Zafman about 6 years ago

 The fix for bug 6291 resolves an issue with recovery using more resources than it should.